Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/PACKAGE_UPGRADE_PLAN.md

 - Prefer handling `spring-kafka` as part of the Spring Boot 4 work unless there is a supported Spring Boot 3.5-compatible patch/minor path.
 - Treat Kafka Streams as a separate PR from Spring Kafka if it can be updated independently.

-Why this grouping:

-- Kafka and Kafka Streams changes can affect message serialization, embedded test infrastructure, and runtime broker compatibility.
-- The three packages communicate through Kafka topics, so cross-package behaviour matters.

 Recommended validation:

 ```bash